Ada Aharoni: Style

 In the Preface of Poems from Israel, Goldzweig describes the language of Aharoni's poems as unpretentious.
 "She doesn't hide behind words," and this creates a "ruthless honesty."
 He also comments on her irregular use of rhyme and stanza form.
 "This too, is a form of nakedness, because so much bad poetry is hidden behind strong galloping rhythms and chiming rhymes."

-Prof. Rebecca Oxford (Alabama A&M University), in her book The Language of Peace – Communicating to Create Harmony, analyzes the use of the "image of peace as a cross-cultural bridge" in Aharoni's A Bridge of Peace.
+Prof. Rebecca Oxford (Alabama A&M University), in her book The Language of Peace – Communicating to Create Harmony, analyses the use of the "image of peace as a cross-cultural bridge" in Aharoni's A Bridge of Peace.
 In this poem, Oxford writes, the "assonance and imagery" of the words "olive world" and "orange world" bring the two women, one Israeli and one Palestinian, together and show that they have much in common.
 A "bridge of Jasmine understanding" can banish the fear, allowing each woman to sit with her baby "under her vine and under her fig tree and none shall make them afraid!"

 In an interview with the Sketchbook literary journal, Aharoni confirmed that she prefers open form poems as they give room for more depth and intimacy.